 About Sidewalk Festival

-In the past, the Sidewalk team partnered with the Artist Village and community business owners to transform the streets of Historic Old Redford into a space for discovery, dancing, innovation, and joy.
-In 2021, we brought unique site specific experiences to various locations across Detroit.
+From 2013 to 2019, the Sidewalk Detroit team partnered with the Artist Village and community business owners to transform the streets of Historic Old Redford into a space for discovery, dancing, innovation, and joy.
+In 2021, we brought unique site-specific experiences to various locations across Detroit.
 Sidewalk Festival was hosted in the Joy- Southfield, Chadsey- Condon, Dexter- Linwood, and Jefferson- Chalmers neighborhoods.
 Sidewalk Festival doesn’t use traditional stages—artists are challenged to create site-specific performance and installation art for the alleys, gardens, storefronts, courtyards, parking lots and streets.

 dashed-line-graphic-green.png